andycbriggs/promise-queue/README.md

   });
 }

-// task will run immediately, further tasks will be queued to run one completion promiseQueue.queue(task);
+// task will run immediately, further tasks will be queued to run on completion promiseQueue.queue(task);

 ```